-GREATER HARTFORD SIERRA CLUB OUTINGS MAY THROUGH September 2015
+GREATER HARTFORD SIERRA CLUB OUTINGS MAY THROUGH October 2015

 Free outings open to club members and the public.
 RSVP yes only here providing cell phone should weather require a change.
 Please, no cell phone use or smoking on these outings.
 Safety vests required when kayaking.